Im-Andrew/Original-O-1-DataStructure/README.md

 # SwapStack

-A data structure which acts kind of like a stack, but with arbitrary access and arbitrary removal.
+A data structure I designed which is kind of like a stack, but with arbitrary access and arbitrary removal.
+It does so with a constant time complexity for adding, removing, and access.

 # Try It with no setup